-Please also note the detailed description of the tool data in the Conversational User's Manual.
+Please also note the detailed description of the tool data in the User's Manual for Conversational Programming.

 The tool type is used by the TNC to determine the symbol shown in the treeview.
 Additionally, the TNC also shows the entered tool name in the treeview.